shubhamkumar96/go-microservices/README.md

     ```make full_prod_linux_amd64```

-This is where the mail Inbox can be accessed - http://node-1.s5m.in:8025/
+This is where the mail Inbox can be accessed - [Inbox](http://node-1.s5m.in:8025/)

+## How to Update the Changes on your EC2 Instance:
+- Step-1: Do the required changes in your code.
+- Step-2: Run ```make full_prod_linux_amd64``` in your local, which will create the updated docker-images and push to docker-hub.
+- Step-3: In AWS, go to your EC2 instance, and connect to it using terminal.
+- Step-4: Go to swarm folder using ```cd /swarm```
+- Step-5: Stop the current running swarm using ```docker stack rm myapp```
+- Step-6: Run the swarm again using ```docker stack deploy -c swarm.yml myapp```
+By following above mentioned steps, your changes will be reflected on the deploted [front-end](https://swarm.s5m.in/)